zhutoutoutousan/A-study-note-as-a-beginner/study/health-for-engineers-and-scientists/general-health-and-fitness/sickness.md

             - If you think winning a dick-waving contest is going to be of any help to your sickness, chances are, u r an idiot.
           - **THIS IS NOT A BINGE SESSION AFTER STRENUOUS WORK, clock your playing process**
             - Alarm clock set to 30mins to 1.5 hrs, then start some mild work to keep things going.
+            - **BLUE PILL**: If it doesn't work, chances are you should not work today.
         - Film
           - Ill-advised if already having depleted the dopamine stimulus of all current films.
       - Goals & plans